ts-31/hire-hub/docs/auth.md

 #### **Login Check Mode**
 - **Request**: `POST /check-user` with **no body** (or empty body).
 - Backend verifies Firebase ID token and checks DB:
   - ✅ If user exists → returns `200 OK` with user details and sets session cookie.
+The `company_name` in the response is derived from the related `companies` row (if present).
   - ❌ If user does not exist → returns `404 User is not registered`.

 #### **Registration Mode**